mrfdev/CMI/README.md

 You can [open a New Issue](https://github.com/The456gamerDev/CMI/issues), if

-- Question about 1MB CMI Add-on files
+- You have a question about 1MB CMI Add-on files
-- Question about some specific 1MB Customization in a CMI-file.
+- You have a question about some specific 1MB Customization in a CMI-file.
 - Request to get an update on a specific file on this repository.
 - Request for 'where do I look to get started to fix this'
 - Report an issue with any of the files on this repository.